geospace-code/h5fortran/Examples.md

 call h5f%flush()
 ```

-## read / write attributes to variable
+## read / write attributes to dataset

 Note that HDF5 character attributes are scalar while int32, real32, real64 attributes are 1D vectors.

-Assume variable "/x" exists and then see these examples:
+Assume dataset "/x" exists and then see these examples:

 ### write attributes